pepa65/mailer/README.md

     and need to be comma-separated.
 Any arguments must survive shell-parsing!
 ```

-When an error occurs it is printed to stderr and exitcode 1 is returned.
+**On commandline errors, the error and the help message are printed to stdout,
+and exitcode 1 returned.
+Send errors print to stdout and return exitcode 2.**